silversub/terraform/provider/container-resources.md

 If you want to use this resource to update a cluster, make sure that you review the [version changelog](/docs/containers?topic=containers-changelog) for patch updates and the [version information and update information](/docs/containers?topic=containers-cs_versions) for major and minor changes.
 {: important}

 If you want to create a VPC cluster, make sure to include the VPC infrastructure generation in the `provider` block of your Terraform configuration file.
-If you do not set this value, generation is automatically set to 2.
+If you do not set this value, the generation is automatically set to 2.
 For more information about how to configure the `provider` block, see [Overview of required input parameters for each resource category](/docs/terraform?topic=terraform-provider-reference#required-parameters).
 {: important}

 To create a worker pool or add worker nodes and zones to a worker pool, use the `ibm_container_worker_pool` and `ibm_container_worker_pool_zone` resources.